Category Archives: Louvre aulos

 In June 2017, Callum Armstrong upgraded to a deluxe Louvre model, developed for him by Robin Howell in Toronto, Canada.
 Callum’s first performance playing this ‘Rolls-Royce’ instrument was at the 10th MOISA Meeting in Oxford last July: The photographs above … Continue reading

-Here is a draft of some performing materials I am developing with Armand D’Angour and Stefan Hagel.
+Updated on 17 Jan 2019 Here is a draft of some performing materials I am developing with Armand D’Angour and Stefan Hagel.
 This is an experiment – we would welcome feedback from singers and academics.
-Our idea is to move away from a single solution, a … Continue reading
+Our idea is to move away … Continue reading

 It has been quiet on this blog for the last five months.
 Callum Armstrong has been busy, however – practising, composing and making reeds.
 I have kept up my documentation of his progress by pressing record on my video camera … Continue reading